Mains / Mushroom Stroganoff

 Deliciously creamy, flavoured with mustard and white wine sauce, this mushroom stroganoff is a vegetarian version of the classic.
 Serve with pasta, rice, or mashed potatoes.

-Pasta with mushroom sauce on two plates with drinks.
+Pasta with mushroom sauce on two plates with salad beside.

-I grew up eating stroganoff and although I didn’t like mushrooms as a kid, this vegan mushroom stroganoff is one of our favourite dishes these days.
-I’ve kept the classic flavours here – of course – with white wine, Dijon mustard, and paprika, but used a plant-based cooking cream instead of smetana or sour cream.
+I grew up eating stroganoff and although I didn’t like mushrooms as a kid, this mushroom stroganoff is one of our favourite dishes these days.
+I’ve kept the classic flavours here – of course – with white wine, Dijon mustard, and paprika, and used a plant-based cooking cream instead of smetana or sour cream (I am, sadly, allergic to milk protein).
+If you eat dairy, use that.

-Served with a wide-cut pasta, rice, or even mashed potatoes, it’s a comfort-food treat that’s just right for colder weather.
+Served with a wide-cut pasta, rice, or even mashed potatoes, vegetarian stroganoff is a comfort-food treat that’s just right for colder weather.
 If you’re a mushroom fan, you’ll love this, especially if you like creamy pasta.
 This is ready in about half an hour and can be a weeknight dinner or a special meal to serve to guests with a nice winter salad.

 Mushroom stroganoff ingredients with labels.

-• Cooking cream: while you can use a sour cream substitute, I haven’t found any that actually taste good.
+• Cooking cream: use traditional smetana, sour cream, or heavy cream.
+While you can use a dairy-free sour cream substitute, I haven’t found any that actually taste good.
 Cashew cream is too sweet and oat cream sometimes separates when it comes into contact with the wine, so for this recipe, a store-bought option is best.
-Of course you can use a dairy version in the same quantity.
+Dairy and non-dairy alternatives can be used in the same quantity as outlined in the recipe.

 • White wine: there’s no good substitute for wine here.
 It’s a key flavour note and can’t be omitted.
 Use a dry wine.
 Most of the alcohol should evaporate as the wine reduces.